-Once again, I wish to express my deep and sincere thanks to all my distinguished colleagues who have contributed to this edition and the success of The Real Estate Law Review.
-I would also like to thank Gideon Roberton and his publishing team for their tireless work in coordinating the contributions and compiling this fourth edition.
+I wish to express my gratitude to all the distinguished practitioners from across the globe who have contributed to this fifth edition, and thereby to the continued success of The Real Estate Law Review.
+I would also like to take this opportunity to thank Gideon Roberton and his team for their sterling efforts in coordinating the contributions and compiling this edition.